MicrosoftDocs/azure-devops-docs/docs/artifacts/quickstarts/python-packages.md

 [!INCLUDE [version-gt-eq-azure-devops-2019](../../includes/version-gt-eq-2019.md)]

-This guide walks you through using Azure Artifacts to publish and consume Python packages to and from your feed on your local development environment.
+This guide walks you through using Azure Artifacts to publish and consume Python packages to and from your feed using the command line in your local development environment.
 To publish and consume packages in your Azure Pipelines, see [Publish Python packages with Azure Pipelines](../../pipelines/artifacts/pypi.md).

 ## Prerequisites